 NA The organization does not provide residential services to school-age children or youth.
 NA The organization does not directly provide the educational program nor develop the education plans for children or youth.

-Examples: Diverse learning needs can include children who: require support due to a learning disability, are learning English as an additional language, or are intellectually gifted.
+Examples: Children and youth with diverse learning needs can include those who: require support due to a learning disability, are learning English as an additional language, or are intellectually gifted.

 RTX 11.04